 - movement and performativity

-This project is financially supported by Movetia.
-Movetia promotes exchange, mobility and cooperation within the fields of education, training and youth work – in Switzerland, Europe and worldwide. wwww.movetia.ch.
+The workshop forms part of the network-based project Critical Times: Law, Humanities and Critique, which is supported by a funding grant from Movetia.
+Movetia promotes exchange, mobility and cooperation within the fields of education, training and youth work – in Switzerland, Europe and worldwide.
+Further details at www.movetia.ch.

 Movement(s): Liberalism and Human Agency in Times of Existential Crisis